Dog the Bounty Hunter: Season 4 hiatus

 Production and airing of the show was halted by A&E on November 2, 2007, after the release of an audio tape that featured Duane Chapman using the word "nigger" repeatedly in a discussion about the word itself with son Tucker regarding Tucker's black girlfriend's probable sensitivity to the word.
 Tucker had sold the tape to the National Enquirer, and it quickly was picked up by numerous print and broadcast media outlets.
-This media exposure led Duane to make an apology on CNN's Larry King Live for his lack of sensitivity on the matter, and vowed to educate himself and make amends.
+Chapman apologized and said he would make amends.
 On February 19, 2008, A&E announced that the show would return.
 Reruns of Dog the Bounty Hunter, along with never-before-seen episodes from season 4, began airing on June 25, 2008, and the show continued, along with special episodes about the arrest and fallout from the Luster situation.

 Season 6 shooting

 On April 21, 2009, during filming of Season 6, Chapman was allegedly shot at with a handgun while his crew, along with bail bondsman Bobby Brown, were attempting to arrest a fugitive named Hoang Nguyen in Colorado Springs, Colorado.
 The suspect escaped on a motorcycle and was captured by Chapman about six hours later.
 This is contrary to evidence shown in the A&E airing of the episode titled "Easy Rider", on December 16, 2009.
 According to Chapman's website and TMZ, Nguyen was arrested and charged with attempted murder related to the shooting attempt of Chapman and the Chapman family.
 On May 15, 2009, the El Paso County, Colorado Assistant District attorney dropped the attempted murder charge against the alleged shooter due to lack of evidence and conflicting statements by Chapman, his son Leland, and bail bondsman Bobby Brown.
 The prosecutors also state that they have not received the requested video footage from the incident, which was allegedly filmed by the television crew.
 In March 2011, Nguyen filed a lawsuit against Chapman, Brown, and Chapman's sons Duane Chapman II and Leland Chapman.
 In the lawsuit, Nguyen claims he lost his job as a result of the incident and had to relocate.
 He also says he was injured by pepper pellets that were allegedly fired at him.
 Chapman's attorney, James A. Quadra, told Celebrity Crime Reporter the lawsuit has no basis "in law or fact".
 The lawsuit was in mediation the first week of March 2011 with a trial date on November 28, 2011.